mapra99/audiophile-api/README.md

 bundle exec sidekiq
 ```

-2. Go to http://localhost:3000/eng/sidekiq to monitor the jobs
+2. Go to http://localhost:3000/eng/sidekiq to monitor the jobs.
+Use the values defined in the `ADMIN_HTTP_USERNAME` and `ADMIN_HTTP_PASSWORD` env variables to login.

 #### Quickstart